Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 1. {{site.konnect_short_name}} generates a login URI based on the Organization Login Path you set earlier.
 Copy this URI.

-   You can now manage your org's user permissions entirely from the Okta application.
+   You can now manage your organization's user permissions entirely from the Okta application.

 ## Log in through Okta to test the integration